Choosing a 90-Day Rehab Program for Drugs & Alcohol

-Before choosing the 90-day rehab program, there are things that you have to consider first.
-Each individual may have different experiences and problems.
-Users must consider what substance they’re addicted to, the severity of their addiction, the type of treatment method, the location of the rehabilitation facility, the price they’re willing to pay, as well as their insurance.
+Before choosing a rehab program, there are things that a person with a substance use disorder should consider.
+Each individual has different experiences and problems.
+When deciding, it is important to keep in mind what substance they’re dependent on, the severity of the addiction, the type of treatment methods available, the location of the rehabilitation facility, the price they’re willing to pay, and their insurance.

 The rate that an individual progresses in their recovery varies.
-The National Institute on Drug Abuse reports that the length of the treatment can be a factor in its effectiveness.
-In general, treatments lasting less than the 3-month rehab programs are of limited effectiveness, while longer treatments promote continuous positive outcome.
+The National Institute on Drug Abuse (NIDA) reports that the length of the treatment can be a factor in its effectiveness.
+In general, treatments lasting less than the three-month rehab programs are of limited effectiveness, while longer treatments show more promise.

-In residential or inpatient 90-day rehab facilities, patients are expected to stay in the hospital or rehab facility until the treatment is complete or until they can be transferred to a different setting.
-Here they will live with their fellow patients, doctors, and therapists.
+In residential or inpatient 90-day rehab facilities, patients are expected to stay at the hospital or rehab facility until the treatment is complete or until they can be transferred to a different setting.
+Here they will live with their fellow patients, and receive care from doctors and counseling from therapists.
 With this treatment setting, patients can be monitored 24/7 and medical assistance can easily be given.
-The 90-day residential treatment programs and 90-day inpatient drug rehab are recommended for those with severe addiction, require special medical attention, suffer from mental illness, or poor compliance with their past treatments.
+The 90-day residential treatment programs and 90-day inpatient drug rehab are recommended for:

 Outpatient 90-day programs are available for those with mild to moderate addiction.
-Individuals in outpatient treatment can continue to function relatively in society while undergoing treatment.
-They are free to continue to do their work, maintain day-to-day activities, maintain social and family relationships, and most importantly incur fewer costs for treatment.
+Individuals in outpatient treatment can continue to function relatively well in society while undergoing treatment.
+They are free to continue to do their work, continue day-to-day activities, maintain social and family relationships, and incur fewer costs for treatment.

 Should You Seek Treatment?

 Each individual experiences addiction differently from others.
 Here are some of the symptoms of a substance use disorder:

 - Frequent intake and increased dosage of the substance for a longer period than prescribed

 - Ongoing desire and futile efforts to reduce consumption